 It remains stable which is really good for large teams.
 If you’re working say in the IBM space, you’ve got hundreds of people involved in a project.
-You need a process that remains stable and that people aren’t going to find changing on them day to day.
-Then you need to change manager just to get your processes updated.
-You couldn’t do agile in a massive team because just the overhead of keeping the processes updated would be too high.
+You need a process that remains stable and that people aren’t going to find changing on them day to day because then you need to change manager just to get your processes updated.
+You couldn’t do agile in a massive team because just the overhead of keeping the process updated would be too high.

-The down sides to waterfall though, humans can be pretty bad at thinking of the full picture.
-It’s a fact, we’re not able to hold a complex system of certain size, so thinking through edge cases can be a bit of a pipe dream.
+Humans can be pretty bad at thinking of the full picture.
+It’s a fact, we’re not able to hold a complex system of a certain size in our head all at once.
+So thinking through edge cases can be a bit of a pipe dream.

 The larger the project, the more scope there is for change.
 The larger the number of change requests that are likely to go through, unless you leave enough buffer in your budget, if your initial spec is all up to your budget, you’re going to find change very difficult.